 In the United Kingdom, Prime Minister Sir Charles Vickers was understandably nervous.
 The Russian President was hearing talk of invasion from his military.
 Captain Charles Sebastian, RN, commander of the Sagan Space Platform, was even more nervous, as the huge alien ship was now parked alongside, with ominously-shaped capsules approaching his command.
 And, in the United States, the official line was that the whole thing was a British hoax, despite the ship being so big it could be seen from the ground.

 Things got even more interesting when the alien ship’s captain, along with two crew members, decided to visit the space platform.
 With tiny, advanced computers handling the translation, the captain corrected Sebastian’s mistaken impression.
 The ship was not an alien craft.
 It was from earth, returning from almost 87,000 years in the past.
 No, there was no interest in conquering the planet, but the crew would like to come down and visit their home planet before continuing on their explorations.
 And there were a few open positions, should anyone wish to join the crew.

 Special thanks go out to Kevin Scott, John Beahan, and Doug Estes.
 Thanks, too, to everyone who contributed in any way, by responding to Facebook posts and Twitter, sharing, retweeting, and otherwise spreading the word.
 Thanks, even, to the right wing nuts whose negative responses still served to make more people aware of this book.
-I don’t really mind if people want to hate on the book, which they obviously haven’t read yet, because it gets the word to the people who think they’re idiots and will buy it just to see how dumb the other guy’s reaction was.
+I don’t really mind if people want to hate on the book, many of whom haven’t actually bothered to read it, because it gets the word to the people who think they’re idiots and will buy the book just to see how dumb the other guy’s reaction was.